 Figure 3.4.1 includes the top red snapper communities by regional quotient landings and value during 2014, the most recent year with a federal season for red snapper.
 The majority of the top red snapper communities are located in Florida; however, a few of top communities are located in South Carolina and North Carolina.
 About 53% of red snapper is landed in the top four communities (Cocoa, Mayport, Port Orange, and Cape Coral, Florida), representing about 52% of the South Atlantic-wide ex-vessel value for the species.
-The remaining top communities collectively represent about 32% of South Atlantic red snapper landings and 33% of ex-vessel value (including approximately 24% of landings and 24% of value for the Florida communities of Saint Augustine, Titusville, Melbourne, Ormond Beach, Key West, Winter Springs, Sebastian, and Merritt Island and approximatively 8% of landings and 9% of value for the South Carolina and North Carolina communities of Murrells Inlet, South Carolina and Morehead City and Beaufort, North Carolina).
+The remaining top communities collectively represent about 32% of South Atlantic red snapper landings and 33% of ex-vessel value (including approximately 24% of landings and 24% of value for the Florida communities of Saint Augustine, Titusville, Melbourne, Ormond Beach, Key West, Winter Springs, Sebastian, and Merritt Island and approximatively 8% of landings and 9% of value for the South Carolina and North Carolina).